-We are looking for people who want to help protect Victorian communities from bushfire, to become seasonal firefighters, as part of Forest Fire Management Victoria crews.
+The Department of Environment, Land, Water and Planning (DELWP) and Parks Victoria are looking for people who want to help protect Victorian communities from bushfire to become seasonal firefighters as part of Forest Fire Management crews.

 Each year, we employ field-based seasonal firefighters to assist with planned burning and the prevention and suppression of bushfires in parks and forests.